 Tip five is a serious way to relieve stress- have the students run the conference!
 You can implement a student-led conference model that benefits everyone involved.
 It’s a bit more effort upfront, but the benefits are totally worth it!
 With this model, students and teachers prepare for the conference together.
 This helps students have a deeper understanding of their progress, their strengths and weaknesses, and how their behavior in the classroom affects their growth.
 For the conference, allow students to lead the conference while you are there to support.
 Parents tend to be more open to reflect on their child’s progress when listening to them lead and it can help them gain a better understanding on how to help at home.

 If you’d like to stick to a more traditional route with you leading, you can still involve students in other ways.
 Prior to conferences, you can have students write a piece to share during the conference.
 You can do surveys that students can fill out to give parents a look into the things they enjoy about their class and how they feel they’ve grown.
 Simply put, be creative!
 Do what works for you and your students and know that any involvement will be appreciated by your parents.
-Check this fun Grow and Glow FREEBIE that students can fill out!
+Check out some fun and engaging student reflection projects below!

 DON’T Surprise Families